 I do a hefty amount of work on a 5-inch screen for most of the day.
-But unlike working on the computer, where I can utilize a full-size keyboard, it’s a serious hassle to try to copy and paste more than one line of text at a time on an Android device of any size.
+But unlike working on the computer, I can utilize a full-size keyboard.
+Trying to copy and paste more than one line of text.
+Can be a serious hassle on an Android device of any size.

 That’s where apps are my saving grace.
-StuffMerge Message Wizard Pro, despite its lengthy name, helpfully solves this exact problem.
-It costs less than $2 in the Google Play Store, but if you’re a frequent worker bee on a small screen, it’s worth shelling out the price of a cheap cup of coffee for (okay, yes, that’s a pretty cheap cup of joe).
-Note that there there's also a free version, but it limits you to three items in a group, and only two groups.
+StuffMerge composer, despite its lengthy name, helpfully solves this exact problem.
+It costs less than $2 in the Play Store, but if you’re a frequent worker bee on a small screen.
+It’s worth shelling out the price of a cheap cup of coffee.
+Okay, yes, that’s a mean cup of joe.
+There’s also a free version, but it limits you to three items in a group.

-StuffMerge lives behind a small white tab that you tap to pull out only when you need it.
-When you don’t, simply exit the app and then launch it when you feel like using it again.
-Alternatively, you can "pause" it from within the app or the notifications panel when you don’t want text stowed away.
+StuffMerge lives behind a small white tab that you tap to pull out only when needed.
+When you don’t, exit the app and launch it when you feel like using it again.
+Alternatively, you can pause it from within the app or the notifications panel when you don’t want text stowed away.

-There are several ways to get “stuff” into StuffMerge.
-You can use the share functionality from within other apps to get links, images, and text into the app.
-Anything you copy with Android’s native Copy functionality will also make it into StuffMerge; I tried it with various apps like Twitter and Bacon Reader, and by directly copying text from Google Hangouts, and all the content made it safely into StuffMerge.
-The app lets you add images with the Copy command, too.
+There are several ways to get stuff into StuffMerge.
+You can use the share functionality from other apps to get links, images, and text into the app.
+Anything you copy with Android’s native Copy functionality will also make it into StuffMerge; I tried it with various apps like Twitter Bacon Reader.
+By directly copying text from Hangouts, the content is safely in StuffMerge.
+The app lets you add images the copy them too.

-When you’re ready to send your message, simply press the Send button to choose your preferred method of sending it out, wherever it’s going.
+It’s easy to paste items into the text box.
+You only have to tap the item when you want to insert it.
+Once ready, you can transfer it to another app, like Gmail, to officially send it out.
+When you’re ready to send your message.
+Press the Send button to choose your preferred method of sending it out, wherever it’s going.
 StuffMerge will transfer it over to another compatible app without any formatting issues.
-Or you could always do it the old way: long-press, select all, and copy and paste it into another app...
+Or you could always do it the old way; long-press, select all, and copy-paste it into another app.